faridyusof727/node-raudhahpay/README.md

 # Raudhah Pay Client Library using Node

-It is simple wrapper class written in php to ease use of RaudhahPay Payment Gateway
+It is simple wrapper class written in node to ease use of RaudhahPay Payment Gateway

 ## Installation